dearmahmud/dearmahmud.github.io/_pages/research.md

 ---

-## Current Direction

-Current work focuses on integrated sensing and communication under practical constraints.
-This includes sensing from communication signals, modeling hardware impairments, and building lightweight inference systems that operate on real data.

----

-## Long-Term Direction
+## Long-Term Research Vision

-The long-term direction is to develop wireless systems that produce environmental information as part of normal operation.
-This aligns with integrated sensing and communication for 6G, where sensing, communication, and system-level decisions are coupled within the same architecture.
+My long-term research goal is to contribute to wireless systems where sensing, communication, and machine intelligence operate within the same architecture instead of existing as isolated subsystems.
+I believe future 6G systems will increasingly move toward environment-aware and context-aware wireless infrastructure, where communication networks continuously interact with the physical world rather than simply transporting data between devices.
+My work aims to contribute to that transition through experimentally validated, hardware-aware, and practically deployable sensing and communication systems.